RobbieRotten/obsidian/content/UTS Law Notes/FOL Reading notes.md

     - that courts must interpret statute "according to the intent of them that made it"
       - Adler v George [1964] 2 QB 7
         -  s 3 of the Official Secrets Act 1920 (UK)
-        - Defendant created an obstruction ‘in the vicinity of a prohibited place’.
+        - Defendant created an obstruction 'in the vicinity of a prohibited place'.
           - Argued vicinity was near, but he was in fact in a prohibited place
-          - Fixed it to mean “in or in the vicinity of”
+          - Fixed it to mean "in or in the vicinity of"
       - Extension of literal rule, if the literal rule provides an absurd result
   - Mischief rule
     - Questions to ask the court